 If an equipment error occurs in the machine, the machine emits an audible alarm (five short beeps twice) (MFC only) and shows the error message on the LCD.
-If an equipment error occurs in the cordless handset(s), the cordless handset shows the error message on the LCD.
 For the error messages, see [1] below.

-To display detailed error information, use Function code 82 described in Chapter 9, Section 9.1.4.31 (that is, switch the machine to the maintenance mode and then access Function code 82).
+To display detailed error information, use Function code 82 described in Chapter 9, Section 9.4.30 (that is, switch the machine to the maintenance mode and then access Function code 82).
 Following the MACHINE ERROR, one of the error codes listed in [2] will appear on the LCD.